andismith/site-boilerplate/readme.md

 1. Ensure git subtree is installed. `$git clone https://github.com/apenwarr/git-subtree` and `sh install.sh`
 1. From the root run: `git subtree push --prefix dist origin gh-pages --force`

+## Version History
+* *0.0.5*
+  * Sourcemap support for SASS.
+Ensure you have run `gem install sass --pre` and `npm install` after this update to get latest changes
+  * Removed over eager version number updater.
+Run with `version:dev` or `version:prod` to update version instead
+  * Instructions for ultimate workflow in readme.md
+  * Editing the gruntfile rebuilds the project
+* *0.0.4*
+  * Initial release to Github
 ## Issues and Feedback
 Found an issue, have an idea? [github.com/andismith/site-boilerplate/issues](https://github.com/andismith/site-boilerplate/issues)